ccdc-opensource/on-site-webcsd/README.md

    alt="A screenshot of the On-Site WebCSD installer" style="width:4.70in;height:4.33in" />

 4. At the next stage, the configuration details required for setting up the server are required.
-This includes the location of the .pfx file and the associated password, the CCDC licence key and the public URI for the server.
+This includes the location of the .pfx file and the associated password, the CCDC license key and the public URI for the server.

    - If no .pfx file is provided a built-in self-signed certificate will be used.
 This is not recommended as